Things to do in Bukittinggi, Sumatra

 Beautiful traditional Sumatran buildings in Bukittinggi

-From Parapat, Lake Toba
+Parapat, Lake Toba to Bukittinggi

 Since we were based in Lake Toba, our options included booking a seat on a bus or booking a seat in a “public car” to Bukittinggi.
 Both options were priced similarly, so we opted for the car thinking that the journey might be more comfortable, but wrong we were!
+So much so, that throughout the journey we wondered whether the things to do in Bukittinggi and he surrounding area would justify our great discomfort!

 A “seat in a car” actually meant that 10 people were squashed in a 7- seater.
 I was cramped with another woman next to the driver.
 She was practically sitting on me and kept falling asleep on my shoulder.
 My backpack was lodged between my legs which were constantly numb from the lack of movement.
 16 hours of that was no fun!